openaire/openaire-catalogue-docs/docs/data-model/entities/research-product.md

 sidebar_position: 1
 ---

-# Results
+# Research products

-Results are intended as digital objects, described by metadata, resulting from a scientific process.
+Research products are intended as digital objects, described by metadata, resulting from a scientific process.
-In this page, we descibe the properties of the `Result` object.
+In this page, we descibe the properties of the `ResearchProduct` object.

-Moreover, there are the following sub-types of a `Result`, that inherit all its properties and further extend it:
+Moreover, there are the following sub-types of a `ResearchProduct`, that inherit all its properties and further extend it:
 * [Publication](#publication)
 * [Dataset](#dataset)
 * [Software](#software)